Linda500/phplearning/README.md

-# PHP learning
+# PHP Training
-Learning about PHP with Github
+Training beginners for both Git, PHP & MySQL

+## Week One
 ## Introduction
-Start with the environment setup, variables and syntax.
+We'll start with environment setup, outputs for various php data types, variables and syntax.
+Learn and practice on variables, syntax.

+## Week Two
+### Continued on Variables, Arrays.